JRC1995/Abstractive-Summarization/README.md

 ```

     Load checkpoint? y/n:  n

     STARTING TRAINING

-    Iter 0, Cost= 2.086, Acc = 0.00%
+    Iter 0, Cost= 1.493, Acc = 0.00%

     Sample Text

-    i 'm not a big pretzel eater , but i love this little <UNK> nibblers . i like the low fat snack and how it fills you up .
+    i was given these as a gift ... they were so amazing i now order them for all occasions and sometimes just because i had n't had them in a while . a little warning ; they are completely addictive . i like the <UNK> ones ; my girlfriend likes the rocky road . highly recommended ! < br / > < br / > sure to be appreciated by everyone on your gift list .

     Sample Predicted Summary

-    municipality jackass municipality mongolian seats han han mongolian hah sus sus wat hah casbah dynasty province
+    condolence s.e. foodstuff condolence webbed poverty squarely poverty poverty assists foodstuff webbed poverty methodist foodstuff webbed poverty gephardt foodstuff ethier articulos meh rojos cols colombians webbed poverty condolence poverty condolence hourly

     Sample Actual Summary

-    great pretzels
+    simply amazing brownies ...

-    Iter 100, Cost= 0.985, Acc = 35.58%
+    Iter 100, Cost= 0.684, Acc = 26.98%
-    Iter 200, Cost= 0.914, Acc = 33.33%
+    Iter 200, Cost= 0.649, Acc = 27.19%
-    Iter 300, Cost= 0.928, Acc = 36.11%
+    Iter 300, Cost= 0.744, Acc = 25.93%
-    Iter 400, Cost= 0.943, Acc = 35.19%
+    Iter 400, Cost= 0.976, Acc = 19.88%
-    Iter 500, Cost= 0.676, Acc = 42.71%
+    Iter 500, Cost= 0.839, Acc = 21.53%

     Sample Text

-    we <UNK> this one , but the flavor could have been a tad stronger . very yummy tho , we will totally purchase again !

-    Sample Predicted Summary

-    delicious !

-    Sample Actual Summary

-    very good !

-    Iter 600, Cost= 0.878, Acc = 35.24%
-    Iter 700, Cost= 0.949, Acc = 33.04%
-    Iter 800, Cost= 1.074, Acc = 34.65%
-    Iter 900, Cost= 0.831, Acc = 44.21%
-    Iter 1000, Cost= 0.911, Acc = 36.36%

-    Sample Text

-    tried this hoping for something better than the thick salsa that everyone else makes and it was great ! after making our own it gets time consuming so this is a good alternative .

-    Sample Predicted Summary

-    great

-    Sample Actual Summary

-    great salsa

-    Iter 1100, Cost= 1.081, Acc = 23.33%
-    Iter 1200, Cost= 1.018, Acc = 32.73%
-    Iter 1300, Cost= 0.902, Acc = 35.87%
-    Iter 1400, Cost= 0.946, Acc = 31.07%
-    Iter 1500, Cost= 0.798, Acc = 42.31%

-    Sample Text

-    i had a coupon for this so it was a good value . otherwise it is to expense for what you get . my box had a couple of opened cereals in it so i did n't get the full value of all ...
+    for those looking for a <UNK> water beverage and one with a neutral taste that does n't have <UNK> aftertaste , this one 's for <UNK> < br / > < br / > also , traditional tap water is slightly more acidic ( i believe ph 7-8 ) . <UNK> 's is supposed at 9.5 ph , so if you 're very sensitive to acidic products , this might help you out .

     Sample Predicted Summary